What is Coffee Badging & How is it Affecting the Workplace?

 - Frequency: How often does a space get occupied?

-- New vs. returning: How many visits are new?
+- New vs. Returning Visits: How many visits are new?

-- Team behavior: Which spaces do teams use?
+- Team Behavior: Which spaces do teams frequently use?

 InnerSpace Wi-Fi based technology offers industry-leading accuracy